na-na-hi/renget/archive/ChrPrompt.md

 Do you have a preference for what alcohol you drink, or do you just drink what's available?
 >I like to bring stronger stuff on missions, since I can carry more drinks worth of alcohol that way.
 I also really liked that fancy wine Beast uses in the kitchen.
 I still sneak some of that stuff out at night.
 You are given the choice to take two guildmons, that aren't part of Team OnlyPhans, out for a few drinks.
 Who do you take and why?
+>Gus and Toge.
+Both of them seem like they like to spend their time alone, but with a little bit of social lubricant, I'm sure we'd all become great friends!

 **Elm**
 Have any of your pranks backfired or blown up in your face?